 My Story Spans 65 Years

 My story begins in the dysfunctional home of my youth.
 I fought against the sick games.
 I stood up to them over and over and over again.
 But in the end, at the age of 16, I gave up and started drinking and didn’t stop for 27 years.
-So, basically, I gave up on myself the first time at the age of 16.

 As an adult, I attended several treatment programs designed for alcoholics which helped with the compulsions temporarily but it was nothing more than a temporary band-aid for me.
 All the while, I suffered emotionally, physically, and financially until I was able to break away to find my peace.